 a loyal Tory backbencher and minister.
 In 1877 he joined the Cabinet as First Lord

 of the Admiralty.

-in a ship.
+been to sea in a ship.
 'A junior partnership was the only ship I had ever seen'.
-Gilbert and

 I always voted at my party's call

 Thought so little, they rewarded me